 Note: The links in this post are affiliate links.

-Question from Alan F.: Hi Rick.
+Question from Alan: Hi, Rick.
 I have a question for you.

-The only thing I use this particular computer for is writing blog posts in Microsoft Word before uploading them to my WordPress blogs.
-That’s the ONLY thing I use this PC for.
+I have a desktop PC that I use only for writing blog posts in Microsoft Word before uploading them to my WordPress blogs..

 My question is do you see anything wrong with using a 64 GB USB thumb drive to hold backup copies of these 7 folders?
 I don’t need to back up anything else, just the Word files and images.